ProofSystem/Encyclopedia/index.md

 Criteria for Acceptance
 -----------------------

-1. the proof system must have been published in journals or conference proceedings.
+1. the proof system must have been published in journals or conference proceedings before.

 2. the entry should be factually and historically correct.